6 Cool Ways to Immerse Yourself in Russian Right at Home

 - Start writing a biography.
 What’s your name?
 Where do you live?
 Where and what do you study?
 Add to it as time goes on.
-Over time, it will turn into a written Russian-language elevator speech you can present to anyone!
+Over time, it will become a written Russian elevator speech you can present to anyone!

-- Write about how you spent your day: What did you do in the morning, the afternoon, evening?
-When do you go to sleep, wake up?
+- Write about how you spent your day.
+What did you do in the morning, the afternoon, evening?
+When do you go to sleep or wake up?
 What happened during the day that made it stand out?
-Or frustrated you?
+Or what frustrated you?

 - Did you meet anyone interesting today?
 Write about them!

-- Did you read one of your Russian books?
+- Write about the Russian media you consumed.
+Did you read one of your Russian books?
 Watch a Russian movie?
 A TV show?
 Listen to some Russian music?
 Write about it!

-- Do you have a reaction to the news?
+- Journal your opinions and thoughts.
+Do you have a reaction to the news?
 To an election?
 Write about it!

-All of this can be as simple as “I liked it!” to a few sentences describing something to a full-blown essay discussing what you saw, read or listened to in depth, complete with analysis.
+These can be as simple as “I liked it!” or as in-depth as a full-blown essay discussing what you saw, read or listened to, complete with analysis.

 It really doesn’t matter.
-As long as you write something—each and every day!
+As long as you write something every day!

 Do you still have space on the wall in your Russian corner?
-Buy a Russian-language map of Russia.
-Get yourself some pins, and select the cities you’d like to visit.
+Buy a map of Russia, in Russian.
+Get some pins, and select the cities you want to visit.

 Now research them!

-Try the Russian first, and switch back to the English for help, until you feel a bit more comfortable.
+Try the Russian version first, and switch back to English for help until you feel more comfortable.
 Then dive into searches for yourself!

 Speaking with others is a great way to immerse yourself in Russian!

-If you’re in a scheduled class, they’ll likely encourage you or even help you to find real Russians with whom you can converse outside of class.
+If you’re in a scheduled class, they’ll likely encourage you or even help you find Russian speakers you can talk to outside of classes.

 But what if you’re trying to learn independently?
-Then, depending on where you live, this might be a challenge, but there are always ways.
+Depending on where you live, this might be a challenge, but there are always ways.

-And if you’re in a small town, with none of these possibilities, go back to technology and find a conversation partner that way: italki, MyLanguageExchange and Conversation Exchange are but three possibilities.
+- Find a conversation partner.
+If you’re in a small town with none of these possibilities, go back to technology and find a conversation partner that way. italki, MyLanguageExchange and Conversation Exchange are three possibilities.
 Make yourself comfy in your Russian corner and talk until the wee hours of the morning!
-The italki platform is the most popular among language learners for good reason—you can find free partners to chat with, get feedback from natives on your Russian writing, and hire a private Russian tutor at very affordable rates.
+You can check out our full italki review here.

-Whatever method you choose, what’s most important is that you surround yourself with as many Russian sounds and produce as many Russian words as you can as often as you can.
+Whatever method you choose, what’s most important is to surround yourself with as many Russian sounds and produce as many Russian words as often as possible.

-And when you think you’re ready, and when you have the time, hop on a plane and go to Russia!
+And when you think you’re ready and have the time, hop on a plane and go to Russia!